gamestrafe/thedivision2/source/_pages/gear.md

 - Opportunistic: Destroying an enemy's weakpoint or breaking an enemy's armor adds +10% damage from all sources to the enemy for 20s.
 Requires using Marksman or Shotgun weapons only
 - Patience: After being in cover for 3s, armor repairs by 5% every 1s.
 Requires 7 or more shields.
 - Payload: Destroying an enemy's asset grants +50% explosive damage for 15s.
 Requires 4 shields or less
+- Reassigned: Killing a status effected enemy adds 3 rounds of a random special ammo into your sidearm.
+Can occur once every 45s.
 - Safeguard: Killing a target grants a 150% bonus to repairing and healing effects for 20s.
 Requires 5 or less crosshairs.
 - Skilled: Skill kills have a 25% chance to reset skill cooldowns.
 - Spotter: +10% weapon damage to pulsed enemies.
 Requires 5 batteries or more.